ZeroCool940711/new-frontera/docs/source/topics/architecture.rst

 Fetcher can be implemented using `Scrapy`_ or any other crawling framework/system as the framework offers a generic frontier functionality.

-In distributed run mode Fetcher is replaced with message bus producer from Frontera Manager side and consumer from Fetcher side.
+In distributed run mode Fetcher is replaced with message bus producer from new_frontera Manager side and consumer from Fetcher side.

-Frontera API / Manager
+new_frontera API / Manager
 ^^^^^^^^^^^^^^^^^^^^^^

-The main entry point to Frontera API (3) is the :class:`FrontierManager <frontera.core.manager.FrontierManager>` object.
+The main entry point to new_frontera API (3) is the :class:`FrontierManager <new_frontera.core.manager.FrontierManager>` object.
 Frontier users, in our case the Fetcher (2), will communicate with the frontier through it.

 For more information see :doc:`frontier-api`.